minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 > **You can take inspiration from [this figure](figures/overview.JPG).
 Additionally, in your own words, explain the**
 > **overall steps in figure.**
 >
-> Recommended answer length: 200-400 words
->
-> Example:
->
-> *The starting point of the diagram is our local setup, where we integrated ... and ... and ... into our code.*
-> *Whenever we commit code and push to GitHub, it auto triggers ... and ... .
-From there the diagram shows ...*
->
-> Answer:

 ![MLOps flow](images/Q29.jpeg)
 We started with running the model on Kaggle notebook (since it provides GPU) and obtaining best weights on our local machine.
 We push all of the code into Github for version control.
 On the local system, we configure experiments with Hydra, run hyperparameter sweeps and track metrics with Weights & Biases.
 Using these configurations, we train the model on our local systems.
 After selecting our best model, we containerize it with Docker; GitHub Actions then builds and tests all the code and makes sure it is checks are consistent with new changes.
 We deploy the image to Artifact Regitry on GCP for real‑time inference and register our model in Vertex AI for batch predictions.
 We version our datasets, preprocessing code, and checkpoints in Cloud Storage using DVC to ensure rigorous reproducibility.
 We integrate Evidently AI to detect data drift and Prometheus to collect performance metrics, triggering alerts and surfacing new data for retraining when drift appears.
 We log all prediction metadata and user interactions to a Supabase bucket for audit trails and analytics.
 Finally, we build a React + TypeScript frontend that calls our public REST API, allowing users to upload medical images and receive model predictions instantly, while visualizing model performance dashboards powered by our logs.
 This pipeline ensures we iterate rapidly, deploy reliably, and maintain continuous monitoring of our Brain Tumor Detection system.